 - Seasonal Affective Disorder (low moods in autumn and winter)

-The group offers an opportunity to talk to others who will understand, in a safe and non judgemental environment, with an opportunity to share experiences and coping strategies
+- The group offers an opportunity to talk to others who will understand, in a safe and non judgmental environment, with an opportunity to share experiences and coping strategies

-The group meet Thursday at MhIST in Room 9 from 11:00 am until 1:00 pm
+The group meet every Friday at MhIST in Room 8 from 11:30 pm until 1:30 pm